heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 ## JWT Processsing {#jwt-processing}

-### Authorization Server Processing {#authorization-server-processing}
+### Exchange Service Processing {#authorization-server-processing}

-The authentication service validates the JWT according to Section 3 in [RFC7523], with the following exceptions:
+The Exchange Service validates the JWT according to Section 3 in [RFC7523], with the following exceptions:

 1. The "sub" (subject) claim does not identify either a resource owner or an anonymous user.
 2. The "sub" claim need not correspond to the "client id" of an OAuth client.

-The authentication service validates the signature using the key discovered by the process described in {{key-discovery}}.
+The Exchange Service validates the signature using the key discovered by the process described in {{key-discovery}}.

 ### Workload Processing {#workload-processing}